Aarthi-14/STEELDATA-SQL-CHALLENGE-5---PUB-PRICING-ANALYSIS-/README.md

        group by category;
 ```
 ![image](https://github.com/Aarthi-14/STEELDATA-SQL-CHALLENGE-5---PUB-PRICING-ANALYSIS-/assets/147639053/25646b7c-c78c-4982-8d01-d333f3bcd00a)
+Insights/Findings:
+* The average price per unit of Beer category is 5.49, cocktail of 8.99, Whiskey of 29.99 & Wine of 12.99

 8. Which pubs have a rating higher than the average rating of all pubs?
 ```sql